Abhirawat623/Flauntup-extension/README.md

 ## Features of this version:
 - Home Page
-# name of user, new wallpaper on every refresh
+Name of user, new wallpaper on every refresh
 - Focus bar
-# focused task of the particular day can be asigned
+Focused task of the particular day can be asigned

 ## Tech Stack